 All this ensures that Mauritius becomes the logistical and regional zone for storage, distribution, and business conduction, serving south Africa, East Africa, and Indian ocean nations.

-It is Strategic Location
+4. It is Strategic Location

 Mauritius sits on the crossroad of Asia and Africa in the Indian ocean, and this geographical positioning makes it a reliable hub for commerce.
 It connects Asia, India, and Africa to other parts of the world.
 Its time zone, which is GMT+4, is also a convenient factor for business people.
 Is this a question of where to invest money in Mauritius in terms of location or the right investment opportunity?
 It could be both and most cities in Mauritius are all business hubs, especially the real estate industry and more it’s an amusing nation.
 For instance, Grand Baie and Port Louis are known for attractive tourists’ spots, fun activities including amazing water sports.

-Availability of Qualified and Skilled Labor
+5. Availability of Qualified and Skilled Labor

 Mauritius’ literacy rate stands above 80%, and most populations can speak both English and French languages.
 Also, most young people in the country have an education, making it easy for businesses to acquire the right talents.
 Apart from studying in Mauritian universities such as the University of Mauritius (opens in a new tab), some will enroll in foreign universities to improve their training.

 For instance, starting a business within three days and investor protection (opens in a new tab) has greatly encouraged many people to invest in Mauritius.
 A stable country holds a great reputation when it comes to offshore businesses.
 Most industries are thriving including farming and sugar cane which is grown all over the country, is a great contributor to the country’s GDP.

 They have also signed investor-beneficial treaties and agreements to uphold this protection.
 For instance, double taxation, which is a fear of most investors and residents is taken care of by such agreements.

 These include the Multinational Investment Guarantee Agency, the 1958 New York Convention, and the International Center for the Regulation of Investment Disputes.

-No Exchange Control
+7. No Exchange Control

-Strict exchange control is one reason why most potential foreign investors avoid investing in a given region — such control may lead to delay or loss of business deals.
+Strict exchange control is one reason why most potential investors avoid investing in a given region — such control may lead to delay or loss of business deals.

 Mauritius has put no such rules in place in an effort to encourage investors.
 It means that an investor is free to transfer dividends, profits, or capital to any other country without a hitch.

-Reasons to invest in Mauritius -final words
+Reasons to invest in Mauritius – SUMMARY